ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 the semantics such that if its `address(0)` in storage, then return the default value, otherwise return the actual sender value.
 This should be safe since there is no way to be a sender from `address(0)`.

-Given this insight and the fact that there is reentrency check on `relayMessage`, it should be safe to use transient storage without a call depth context.
+Given this insight and the fact that there is reentrancy check on `relayMessage`, it should be safe to use transient storage without a call depth context.
 There is an [open PR](https://github.com/ethereum-optimism/optimism/pull/12356) to migrate to solc `0.8.25`.

 ## Resource Usage